Certora/Documentation/docs/ref-manual/cli/options.md

 Options for controlling contract creation
 -----------------------------------------

+(--dynamic_bound)=
-### `--dynamic_bound`
+### `--dynamic_bound <n>`

 **What does it do?**
-If set to zero (the default) dynamic creation will not be modeled.
+If set to zero (the default), contract creation (via the `new` statement or the `create`/`create2` instructions) will result in a havoc, like any other unresolved external call.
 If non-zero, then dynamic contract creation will be modeled with cloning, where each contract will be cloned at most n times.

 **When to use it?**
-When you wish to model contract creation as a non-havoc.
+When you wish to model contract creation, that is, simulating the actual creation of the contract.
+Without it, `create` and `create2` commands simply return a fresh address; the Prover does not model their storage, code, constructors, immutables, etc. Any interaction with these generated addresses is modeled imprecisely with conservative havoc.

 **Example**
 Suppose a contract `C` creates a new instance of a contract `Foo`, and you wish to inline the constructor of `Foo` at the creation site.
 `certoraRun C.sol Foo.sol --dynamic_bound 1`